pretzel729/MegabusPromoCodes/README.md

 A UNiDAYS account (https://megabus.myunidays.com/) is required which requires student status.

-run the jar through the command line with:
+run the jar through powershell in the directory of the jar with:

-> java -jar MegabusPromo.jar 'e@mail.com' 'password'
+> java -jar .\MegabusPromo.jar 'e@mail.com' 'password'